Physical grounds for causal perspectivalism: Discussion and Conclusion

+On this view the causal relations {\em just are} the internal settings of the physical states of the learning machine, which are no less physical than those in the world outside.
+As such, we have argued that causal relations are nothing more than learned relations between sensor and actuator records inside the learning machine of the CA. What is more, we have demonstrated the close connection between the operation of a physical learning machine, and so also the causal agent, and the laws of thermodynamics and energy dissipation.
+We argue that efficient learning, in the sense of minimising error, is equivalent to thermodynamic efficiency, in the sense of minimising power dissipation.
+Along with the thermodynamics of sensors and actuators, this renders any such causal agent inherently `directed', and we take this fact to underpin the asymmetry of causation.

+We treat the consequences of our approach in greater philosophical depth in \cite{ESM}.
+Briefly, however, let us outline the way in which we take the above considerations to exemplify a perspectival approach to the interventionist account of causation~\cite{Price2007,Ismael2015}.

-Our account is explicitly interventionist due to the presence of actuators in a CA. Sensors alone are not enough to build a CA. Certainly one could easily build a CA with an algorithm to find patterns in its sensor records (a Bayesian network, say), especially with time series data from multiple sensor types.
+Our account is explicitly interventionist due to the necessity of actuators in a CA. These are physical subsystems in a CA that do work on the external world.
+Sensors alone are not enough to build a CA. Certainly one could easily build a CA with an algorithm to find patterns in its sensor records (a Bayesian network, say), especially with time-series data from multiple sensor types.
 It is easy to see that correlations could be found between records from different types of sensors.
-For example a temperature sensor and a light sensor on a Mars rover would show highly correlated periodic patterns.
-Would this correlation indicate a causal relation?
-Such a claim would be open to Hume's objection: patterns or 'regularities' do not ground causal claims.
-Changes in the temperature sensor record do not cause the changes in the light sensor record.
+But would any extant correlation in the records indicate a causal relation?
+Such a claim would be open to Hume's objection: patterns or `regularities' do not ground causal claims.
+It is only through intervening on the world that agents can confidently discriminate cause from effect.

-In our presentation each CA encounters other CAs as simply another part of the world.
-A given CA can only give a course-grained description of other CAs as their internal records are unknown.
-(Of course this would change given a communication channel between CAs \ldots a language redraws the boundary of a CA to some extent).
-This coarse-grained description --- the `external view'--- is perfectly objective and consistent with the laws of thermodynamics.
-Likewise the internal view of a given CA is entirely objective as the contingent records it stores are objective physical internal states that likewise obey the laws of thermodynamics.
-From the internal perspective, causation is asymmetric because sensors and actuators are thermodynamically asymmetric: there can be no ambiguity as to which system is which.